Candiie/HTML-Email/README.md

 > 3. .

-### Steps to embed the completed code into an email
+### Steps to embed the completed HTML code into an email

 The following example is done via Chrome and Gmail, similar results can be reproduce in other web browsers.